Week 40: Matchmaking I

 Thought #1: I really value that, by investing in a matchmaking service, my clients are intentional about prioritizing their dating lives.
-I am a strong advocate for prioritization (and also a poor example of it in 2018: I’m spread as thin as a crêpe right now) because it means creating a pecking order of what’s important.
-While a pecking order means we do have to let some things go, it also means we can find clarity about what it is we want most dearly…and fully say YES to it.
+I am a strong advocate for prioritization because it means creating a pecking order of what’s important.
+While a pecking order means we do have to let some things go, it also means we can find clarity about what it is we want most dearly…and fully say yes to it.

 I adore when folks back up what they say their priorities are with our good friend…ACTION!
 Action, action, action — even if it’s outsourced action.
 I admire this intentionality in every single one of my clients.

 As one client so eloquently said: “Matchmaking is so 19th century, blind dating is so 20th century, and dating in the 21st century is nonexistent, so why not try matchmaking?”

 You know what, bud?
 Good for you for making steps towards the Tinder-free future you want.
 There are far more singles out there complaining about their singledom than there are doing something about it.

 PSA: This is absolutely not a comment on being single or not.
 It’s to say that if you don’t like something — anything — please don’t complain.
 Move forward with an intention at heart and a plan to implement.

 Thought #2: While we are on the topic of being single or craving a relationship…

 We live in an age when, if someone says, “All relationships are based on our relationship with our own heart,” our eyes glaze over a little and we want to say something like “I get it, can we skip this part?”